This Young Artist Is Obsessed with the Naked Bodies of Older Women

-It Was The Sound Of Their Feet, 2014.
-All images © Aleah Chapin, Courtesy of Flowers Gallery, London and NewYork.

-Heavy breasts, crepe-like skin and thinning pubes; there is a silence laid across women’s bodies that screams along the corridors and white walls of most galleries.
-Painters, photographers and sculptors simply will not admit what lies beneath our clothes – the scars and wrinkles, the moles and rolls, the coarse black hairs and blue-veined skin.
-Which is, of course, one of the reasons that Aleah Chapin’s – an artist whose 2012 BP Award-winning work, Auntie, a super-realistic painting of a nude older lady, was felt by good old Brian Sewell to be “repellent… a grotesque medical record” – naked exhibition at London’s Flowers Gallery has garnered so much attention.
+Heavy breasts, crepe-like skin, and thinning pubes; there is a silence laid across women’s bodies that screams along the corridors and white walls of most galleries.
+Painters, photographers, and sculptors simply will not admit what lies beneath our clothes: the scars and wrinkles, the moles and rolls, the coarse black hairs and blue-veined skin.
+Which is, of course, one of the reasons that Aleah Chapin’s 2012 BP Award-winning work, Auntie, a super-realistic painting of a nude older lady, was felt by good old Brian Sewell to be “repellent… a grotesque medical record.”
+It’s also why his exhibition at London’s Flowers Gallery has garnered so much attention.

 Videos by VICE

-It’s hard to stand beneath the towering figures of nine, naked, aged and ageing women, crawling through each others’ legs, without – at least in some small way – being shocked, without thinking that you’ve never seen anything quite like it before.
-According to the UN the number of older people is expected to more than double, from 841 million people in 2013 to more than 2 billion in 2050.
-And that age group is predominantly female – 100 women to every 85 men.
+It’s hard to stand beneath the towering figures of nine naked aged and aging women crawling through each others’ legs without, at least in some small way, being shocked.
+But according to the UN the number of older people is expected to more than double, from 841 million in 2013 to more than 2 billion in 2050.
+And that age group is predominantly female–100 women to every 85 men.
 So, what we’re looking at on the walls of Cork Street isn’t really shocking.
 It’s the future.

 Aleah Chapin: If you look in any museum, how many images of middle aged or older women do you see?
 Let alone naked.
 You can understand a lot about how a culture sees its people through the art it makes.
 It was pretty amazing how many women talked to me about that invisible syndrome.